-Types of Questions to consider: Can the Officers provide actions to any of the Amber and Red Are there any long term trends developing that could affect how this plan is implemented to now the actions are prioritised?
+5 Ways of Working Types of Questions to consider: Long-term The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs.
+Can the Officers provide actions to any of the Amber and Red Are there any long term trends developing that could affect how this plan is implemented to how the actions are prioritised?
+Prevention Prevent problems occurring or getting worse.
 How are you ensuring that the needs of the service users monitored and are taken into account when developing the long term strategy?
-The PRG recommended that education around proper recycling is important to increasing recycling rates, what is the Council doing to ncrease people's knowledge of how to recycle appropriately?
-How does the Council's implementation of the plan impact upon the services of other public podies and their objectives?
-How are you using the knowledge / information / good practice of others to inform / influence he Council's work?
+The PRG recommended that education around proper recycling is important to increasing recycling rates, what is the Council doing to increase people's knowledge of how to recycle appropriately?
+Integration Considering how public bodies' wellbeing objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
+How does the Council's implementation of the plan impact upon the services of other public bodies and their objectives?
+Collaboration Acting in collaboration with any other person (or different parts of the organisation itself).
+How are you using the knowledge / information / good practice of others to inform / influence the Council's work?
+Involvement The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area which the body serves.
 How as a Council are we ensuring we are consistently seeking the views of those who are impacted through the implementation of the plan?
-While developing a long term strategy, how are you ensuring the diverse communities are Thoreman Holor Holor Holor Holor Holor Holor Holor Holor
+While developing a long term strategy, how are you ensuring the diverse communities are involved in your decision making?